 Months of entry

-The programme is managed by the school's Division of Animal Sciences, which has internal reputation for research in animal nutrition, development, reproduction and biotechnology.
-The divison also manages a successful undergraduate degree in Animal Sciences.
+- The programme is managed by the school’s Division of Animal Sciences, which has an international reputation for research in animal nutrition, development, reproduction and biotechnology

 This programme will cover :